MuhammedGolec/EdgeAISIM/README.md

 # EdgeAISIM

-In this work, we present EdgeAISim, a Python-based toolkit for simulating and modeling AI models in edge computing environments.
-Edge computing, by bringing processing and storage closer to the network edge, minimizes latency and bandwidth usage, meeting the demands of IoT applications.
-EdgeAISim extends EdgeSimPy and incorporates AI models like Multi-Armed Bandit and Deep Q-Networks to optimize power usage and task migration.
+In this work, we present EdgeAISim, a Python-based toolkit for simulating and modelling AI models in edge computing environments.
+Edge computing, by bringing processing and storage closer to the network edge, minimises latency and bandwidth usage, meeting the demands of IoT applications.
+EdgeAISim extends EdgeSimPy and incorporates AI models like Multi-Armed Bandit and Deep Q-Networks to optimise power usage and task migration.
 The toolkit outperforms baseline worst-fit algorithms, showcasing its potential in sustainable edge computing by significantly reducing power consumption and enhancing task management for various large-scale scenarios.

 ![Fig2](https://github.com/MuhammedGolec/EdgeAISIM/assets/61287653/41509cd3-cb06-437d-b3ef-c8c0642aa3e4)